HannahSones/UpdatedPortfolio/README.md

 ----------

 ## About the project
 Further building on my exisitng HTML, CSS and JavaScript skills, I have built a mobile-firt, responsive portfolio to showcase my expierence.
 The site includes a brief profile of myself, along with six examples of previous work including the most recent group project.
-It also highlights some of the key skills I've learned during the first third of the University of Birmingham's coding camp and an up-to-date CV.
+It also highlights some of the key skills I've learnt during the first third of the University of Birmingham's coding camp and includes an up-to-date CV.

 To ensure mobile responsiveness, I used Bootstrap and it's grid system to design and customize the site.

 ## Built using
 * JavaScript